igor3dvis/igor3dvis/README.md

 </div>
 <hr>

-- 🔭 I’m currently working on Portfolio and a few Pit-Projects
+- I’m currently working on Portfolio and a few Pit-Projects
-- 🌱 I’m currently learning React/Redux
+- I’m currently learning React/Redux
-- 💬 Ask me about 3D-dev ( modeling / texturing / UV-layout / PBR ), AR/VR/XR-content
+- Ask me about 3D-dev ( modeling / texturing / UV-layout / PBR ), AR/VR/XR-content
-- 📫 How to reach me: **igor3dvis@gmail.com**
+- How to reach me: **igor3dvis@gmail.com**

-- ⚡ Fun fact: ...
+*There are two ways to live.
+The first is to think that there are no miracles at all.
+The second is to know that there are only miracles around!
+I chose the second.*

 <div id="header" align="right">
   <img src="https://komarev.com/ghpvc/?username=igor3dvis&style=flat-square&color=blue" alt=""/>